freenas/freenas-docs/userguide/storage.rst

   the volume was created.
 Swap data on disk is always encrypted.
 Data in memory (RAM), including ARC, is not encrypted.

 * At present, there is no one-step way to encrypt an unencrypted volume.
-Instead, the data must be copied to an existing or new encrypted volume.
-After that step, the original unencrypted volume and any unencrypted backup should be destroyed and any disks that contained unencrypted data should be wiped.
+The data must be copied to an existing or new encrypted volume.
+After that, the original unencrypted volume and any unencrypted backup should be destroyed and any disks that contained unencrypted data should be wiped.

 * Hybrid volumes are not supported.
 Added vdevs must match the existing encryption scheme. :ref:`Volume Manager` automatically encrypts a new